ReemaM/api/README.md

 ### Flow
 ![Picture1](https://user-images.githubusercontent.com/42312407/75001669-12b44e00-5473-11ea-8868-bade7f230a21.png)

-1. The user send a paragraph to the application.
+1. The user sends a paragraph to the application.
-2. The application uses the Watson Tone Analyzer service to analyze user mood.
+2. The application uses the *Watson Tone Analyzer* service to analyze user mood.
 3. The Watson Tone Analyzer service response with the analysis.
 4. The application request from the movie DB a specific movies geners based on watson analysis.
 5. The movie DB response with a list of movies.